Ex-ce-pt/uni-notes/Foundations of Chemistry/Molecules.md

 Best model so far.
 Treats $e^-$ as fully delocalized and smeared out across the whole molecule.

-In MO, we use atomic orbitals to create molecular orbitals.
+In MO, atomic orbitals are used to create molecular orbitals.

 Important concepts:
 - **LCAO (Linear Combination of Atomic Orbitals)** - $ax+by$, AOs are combined in different proportions.